adscaksu/CodeUtsava6.0-main/README.md

       </ul>
     </li>
     <li><a href="#license">License</a></li>
-    <li><a href="#Turing Club Of Programmers">Turing Club Of Programmers</a></li>
+    <li><a href="#AKS Developer Student Club">AKS Developer Student Club</a></li>
     <li><a href="#starware">Starware</a></li>
   </ol>
 </details>

 ## About The Project

-CodeUtsava is an event being organized by Turing Club of Programmers, the Official Coding Club of NIT Raipur.
-It aims to foster and nurture invigorating coding culture among the students of the Institute through its Mentorship programme, workshops, and along with several other events including the annual event CodeUtsava.
+ThrillX 1.0 is an event being organized by AKS Developer Student Club, the Official Coding Club of AKS University.
+It aims to foster and nurture invigorating coding culture among the students of the Institute through its Mentorship programme, workshops, and along with several other events including the annual event ThrillX 1.0.
 Students from all over India can take part in this event, attend Workshops, participate in the Hackathon, and various other coding related activities which are organized under this event.

 ## Built With